jensvoid/lorg/simile/README.md

 ### Visualizing detection results with SIMILE

 [SIMILE-Widgets](http://www.simile-widgets.org) are a great way for data visualization.
 LORG currently supports the *Exhibit* (a filterable worldmap) and *Timeline* widgets.
-Bbth are are highly experimental and might be removed in further versions.
+Both are are highly experimental and might be removed in further versions.

 For an experimental **map view** of the results: